rm511130/Tanzu-Workshop-TKGI/README.md

  whoami
  exit
  ```
+ - What release of the OS was used?
+ - What was the answer to the "whoami" command?

 **Let's recap:**
 - You built and executed a Docker Image on your Ubuntu VM using essentially the same files you had during Lab-1.
 - Using the various commands on your Ubuntu VM and on a Docker container you were able to see that many layers (and software versions) were assembled together on your behalf as a result of the `docker build` command.
-- Now that you have a working container image of your `fact` program, your confidence that it will work when pushed to a server is significantly higher.
+- Now that you have a working, local container image of your `fact` program, as a developer, you should feel reassured that your App will work when pushed to a server.
 This is one of the main reasons for the success of Docker Images among developers.

 Congratulations, you have completed LAB-3.